 Symptoms of calcium deficiency are weakness and muscle cramps, tingling of the fingers, a weakened appetite, convulsions, lethargy, irregular heartbeat, respiratory problems.

-Hyperkalemia is an elevated concentration of potassium, due to excessive intake of this mineral, especially in the case of impaired kidney function which in normal cases are worry for elimination of excess potassium.
+Hyperkalemia is an elevated concentration of potassium, due to excessive intake of this mineral.
+Especially in the case of impaired kidneys function that in normal cases are responsible for elimination of excess potassium.

-Some drugs also acting on the kidneys lead to an increase in potassium concentration (diuretics, pressure drugs).
+Some drugs also acting on kidneys, lead to increase potassium concentration, such as diuretics and blood pressure drugs.
 Symptoms are tiredness, tingling, weakness.

 Hypernatremia is an increased level of sodium, due to insufficient water intake into the body, increased fluid excretion, intake of hypertensive fluid, and some diseases such as Cushing’s syndrome.

 Symptoms are manifested through general weakness, lethargy and the appearance of edema.

 Hypercalcemia is an elevated level of calcium in the body.
 This disorder can be due to excessive calcium intake, due to increased activity of the parathyroid gland.
 Also is often occurs as a side effect of certain diseases.

 Symptoms include lethargy, lack of appetite, nausea, vomiting, diarrhea, abdominal pain, digestive disorders, headache, drowsiness, frequent urination, low blood pressure, and irregular heartbeats.

 If you eat properly balance food you have no reason to worry about the concentration of electrolytes in the body.
 Products who daily will find their place in your diet and containing sufficient amounts of electrolytes are:

 - Vegetables: Swiss chard, spinach, broccoli, beans, peas, potatoes, tomato, pepper, fresh and pickled cabbage, beet, carrot, parsley, celery.